auth0/docs/articles/identity-labs/04-single-page-app/exercise-02.md

 After fetching an access token (silently or explicitly through the popup), your application will invoke the function above to issue a request to the private API on the user's behalf.
 Note the `authorization` header passed to the `fetch()` function; this header includes the access token required to consume the expenses API.

 After executing the request to the API, if successful, the `displayExpenses()` function is called.
-This function creates the DOM elements in the page to represent the expenses and is already defined in the `spa/scripts/expenses.js` file at the bottom.
+This function creates the DOM elements on the page to represent the expenses and is already defined in the `spa/scripts/expenses.js` file at the bottom.

 4. Open `spa/scripts/navbar.js` and search for the block that gets executed when the user `isAuthenticated`.
 Inside this block, right after changing the display property of the `logOutButton`, add the code below.
 This will display a link to the expenses view in the navigation bar when the user is authenticated.